-If you have advised that a resubmission is required as you have found an error in the data submitted, the Secretariat will review your request and create a new resubmission draft.
+If you have advised that you need to resubmit because you have found an error in the data you submitted, the NSSAB Secretariat will review your request and create a new resubmission draft.

-Please note, you will need to log back into NSSAB Online Services to access the resubmission draft.
+Please note: you will need to log back into NSSAB Online Services to access the resubmission draft.

 The draft will be a copy of the original submission.
-Make changes as required, complete the Checklist, Authorisation and declaration and Submission.
+Make any changes you need, then complete the Checklist, Authorisation and declaration and Submission.